acmnuceskhi/cc-bidding-project-2025/src/scripts/README.md

 ### full-reset

 Drops all collections and reseeds canonical demo data.

+> No dashboard reset exists.
+This destructive script is for local/dev reseeding or emergency recovery only.

 - 4 houses (1000 credits each)
 - 16 teams with Round 1 stats (ranks 1-16)